TobiasBielefeld/Simple-Solitaire/README.md

 The pictures used in this project were originally published on https://pixabay.com/ under the [CC0 license!](https://creativecommons.org/share-your-work/public-domain/cc0/)

 You can download the used pictures in the original solution from my [pictures directory](./Pictures)

+## To-Do List

+- [ ] Add more card drawables.
+Like the cards from KPatience, especially the Tux cards.
+But i don't find them anywhere...
+- [ ] Add more games (frecell, spider and yukon)
+- [ ] Improve the settings to use fragments